What type of fluid can be flowed through an Alicat flow instrument?

 Because physical properties of different gas types are less variable, our gas models can be used to effectively flow multiple gas types.
 Gas instruments are still calibrated for optimal flow of a specific gas or two, but there is much greater flexibility and you can easily switch between gas calibrations.

-What happens if liquid is flown through a gas meter, or if a liquid meter contains bubbles?
+What happens if liquid is flown through a gas device, or if a liquid device contains bubbles?

-Liquid flow meters (and anti-corrosive gas flow meters) tend to be a bit more robust as they are built to be resistant to corrosion, however liquid units are not calibrated to provide accurate gas readings.
+Liquid flow instruments (and anti-corrosive gas meters and controllers) tend to be a bit more robust as they are built to be resistant to corrosion, however liquid units are not calibrated to provide accurate gas readings.
 So what happens if your liquid flow contains gas bubbles?
 These interfere with the sensors and create inaccurate readings.
 To minimize bubbles interfering with readings, our liquid devices are equipped with bleed ports that remove the gas from the flow stream.

 Coriolis mass flow instruments

-Most of our units operate using differential pressure technology, however we also make Coriolis mass flow instruments.
+We also make mass flow meters and controllers that use Coriolis technology.
 These devices measure mass flow rates with no dependence on temperature or pressure measurements.
 They instead use sensors to measure the deflection of the tube through which the fluid flows.
 This deflection is directly proportional to the mass flow rate.

 A strength of this technology is that it measures mass flow rates regardless of fluid properties or composition.
 One Coriolis can therefore measure mass flow of either gases or liquids, with no need for recalibration.
 Like our differential pressure devices, these do have the limitation of requiring single-phase fluid flow.